haxrob/ipwatch/README.md

 Two methods for detection is so far supported -
 1) Monitor all local adaptors for any changes in the local address.
-2) Periodic requests to ipinfo.io to monitor a change in address.
-Currently set to ever two minutes which is within the free 24 hour quota for ipinfo.io.
+2) Periodic requests to the external ipinfo.io service.
+This is set to trigger every two minutes to keep the number of requests under 1000 per 24 hour period (free quota for ipinfo.io)

 ![Image](https://github.com/packetflare/ipwatch/blob/870b9e9eabe76cae25ca95a6ee76c01325cc4974/images/one.png)
 ![Image](https://github.com/packetflare/ipwatch/blob/870b9e9eabe76cae25ca95a6ee76c01325cc4974/images/two.png)